The Discrete Gaussian model, I. Renormalisation group flow at high temperature: Stable manifold

-\begin{proof} The proof is then an application of the stable manifold theorem in the form of \cite[Theorem~2.16]{MR2523458}, only with smoothness replaced by continuous differentiability in its assumption and conclusion.
+\begin{proof} We drop $\Z^2$ in the proof.
+The proof is an application of the stable manifold theorem in the form of \cite[Theorem~2.16]{MR2523458}, only with smoothness replaced by continuous differentiability in its assumption and conclusion.
 To obtain the continuity in $s$ we will work with spaces of continuous functions in $s$.
 For this application, we begin by defining Banach spaces $(I_j)_j$, $(F_j)_j$ for $j \in \mathbb{N}_{\geq 0}$ by

 where $\Omega_j^W\subset \Omega_j^U$ is the (closed) subspace of elements with $s$-component equal to $0$,

 and